Graduate Certificate in Child and Family Advocacy

 Required Courses and Suggested Sequence

-Human Service Policy
+Human Service Policy (3 credits)

 In this course, students will examine how social policy influences, and is influenced by, how human service functions, service populations, outcomes and resources are publicly and privately defined, identified, secured and measured.
 Students will examine the interactional effects of social policy and human services at organizational and professional levels.
 By semester's end, students should be capable of effectively analyzing or deconstructing any human services agency or concept in current social policy.